ejoerns/rauc/docs/integration.rst

 You can use the :ref:`post-install handler <sec-post-install-handler>` to notify the running system about newly installed artifacts.
-By the time the this handler is executed, the symlinks to the artifacts have been created.
+By the time this handler is executed, the symlinks to the artifacts have been created.
 For example, you could restart all services or containers running from the artifact repositories.